Motor neuron: Development

+A type of nerve cell that controls muscle movement by relaying signals from the spinal cord and brain.

 Motor neurons begin to develop early in embryonic development, and motor function continues to develop well into childhood.
 In the neural tube cells are specified to either the rostral-caudal axis or ventral-dorsal axis.
 The axons of motor neurons begin to appear in the fourth week of development from the ventral region of the ventral-dorsal axis (the basal plate).
 This homeodomain is known as the motor neural progenitor domain (pMN).
 Transcription factors here include Pax6, OLIG2, Nkx-6.1, and Nkx-6.2, which are regulated by sonic hedgehog (Shh).
 The OLIG2 gene being the most important due to its role in promoting Ngn2 expression, a gene that causes cell cycle exiting as well as promoting further transcription factors associated with motor neuron development.

 Further specification of motor neurons occurs when retinoic acid, fibroblast growth factor, Wnts, and TGFb, are integrated into the various Hox transcription factors.
 There are 13 Hox transcription factors and along with the signals, determine whether a motor neuron will be more rostral or caudal in character.
 In the spinal column, Hox 4-11 sort motor neurons to one of the five motor columns.